 The Basics of Mobile App Development

-Before we get into the step by step guide to creating an app, we first need to set the stage for the app development process.
+Before we get into the step-by-step guide for creating an app, we first need to set the stage for the app development process.

 Like most other kinds of software development, building an app requires that you know how to code.
 There are a couple of different ways you can approach this.
 Arguably the best place to start is deciding which platform you want to work on, with the two major options being Android and iOS.
 This matters because where your app will run will determine the programming language and environment you’ll be working in.

-In addition, Python—a popular language renowned for being easy to learn—is also a common tool for building modules, libraries, and back end tasks like storing data for the iOS platform.
+In addition, Python is another popular language and is renowned for being easy to learn.
+It’s a common tool for building modules, libraries, and back end tasks like storing data for the iOS platform.

 How and when you use each of these languages depends on what you intend to do with your app.
 Many of these are usable for Android development too.
 You can research them yourself online, or ask your coding instructor for more information.
 For iOS, we think it’s best to start with Objective-C or Swift.

-For Android, the official language is Java.
-Being an old and established object-oriented language, Java has the advantage of being stable and having a vast community of users you can turn to when you need advice.
+The official language of Android is Java.
+As an old and established object-oriented language, Java is stable and has a vast community of users you can turn to for advice.
 Plus one of the most popular software tools for building Android apps, Android Studio, uses Java.

 There are a lot of language options for Android development.
 While you’re not limited or required to use the extra languages, you can do so at your discretion.
 Favored coding languages shift constantly, so it’s best to do your research regularly.

-Apart from the above considerations, there are some tools it’d be good to know about.
-Examples include:
+Apart from the above considerations, there are many useful tools for app programming.